top of page

 c.
 1915

 Between 1913 and 1917, Schumacher was friendly with the artist Dewing Woodward, who resided near Woodstock in the hamlet of Shady, and may have influenced her experiments with color, light, form and brushwork.
-Woodward’s home was a popular meeting spot for artists of the area, including Schumacher, Birge Harrison, Heny Lee McFee, Eugene Speicher, Marion Bullard and Andrew Dasburg.
+Woodward’s home was a popular meeting spot for artists of the area, including Schumacher, Birge Harrison, Heny Lee McFee, Eugene Speicher, Edmund Rolfe, Marion Bullard and Andrew Dasburg.
 Woodward was the founder and president of the Blue Dome Fellowship, which thrived in Shady from 1913-1917, an association of artists and art students who joined together for the mutual benefit of studying the problems identified with painting the nude figure in light and color under the open sky.(17)

 Louis E. Jones (?-?)